nostradomus/LHCreate-2017/README.md

 ## What

-In November 2017, Cern launched a competition to design an exhibit prototype for the LHC accelerator, explaining “why we do what we do” at Cern.
+In November 2017, Cern launched a competition to design an exhibit prototype for the [LHC accelerator](https://home.cern/topics/large-hadron-collider), explaining “why we do what we do” at [Cern](https://home.cern).

-This repository contains information, design, schematics, drawings... concerning the award-winning project for this LHCreate 2017 hackathon at CERN's IdeaSquare.
+This repository contains information, design, schematics, drawings... concerning the award-winning project for this [LHCreate 2017 hackathon]((https://lhcreate.web.cern.ch)) at [Cern](https://home.cern)'s [IdeaSquare](http://ideasquare-dev.web.cern.ch).

 ## Why